Education & Public Policy

 Residency Restrictions for Sexual Offenders (Informational Paper)

-Residency or zone restrictions for individuals with sexual offences have become increasingly popular in recent years, but such restrictions tend to be rooted in fear and anger, rather than informed public policy.
-“There is no research to support residence restrictions as effective in reducing sexual recidivism.”1 The Minnesota Department of Corrections concluded in one study that, “during the past 16 years, not one sex offender released from a MCF (Minnesota Correctional Facility) has been re- incarcerated for a sex offense in which he made contact with a juvenile victim near a school, park, or daycare center close to his home.”2
+Residency or zone restrictions for individuals with sexual offenses have become more common but are often driven by fear rather than informed policy.
+Research does not support these restrictions as effective in reducing recidivism.
+The Minnesota Department of Corrections found that over 16 years, no sex offender released from a Minnesota Correctional Facility was re-incarcerated for a sex offense involving contact with a juvenile near a school, park, or daycare center close to their home.